-Gardening for bees: what you need to know
+Bee-friendly gardening: what you need to know

 As bees move between flowers of the same plant, they also pollinate them, helping our gardens to thrive.
-This is where you can find out about making your garden pollinator-friendly.

 Surprisingly, research shows that urban gardens, streets and parks are as important for helping bees and other pollinators as the countryside is – because they tend to have a bigger choice of plants for bees to visit all year round.

 10 easy ways to help bees in your garden

 What could be lovelier than a garden buzzing with insect life, colour and fragrance all year?

 With bees in trouble, our gardens are vital fast-food takeaways for bees and other beneficial bugs.
 As well as serving up a varied menu of plants they provide the shelter and nesting places bees need.